jlinoff/cmpds/README.md

 at least 50 entries in each dataset.

 You must specify the confidence level that you want to use to determine whether the datasets differ.
-Typical confidence levels 0.90 (90%), 0.95 (95%) and 0.99 (99%).
+Typical confidence levels are 0.90 (90%), 0.95 (95%) and 0.99 (99%).
 The tool will automatically determine the associated z-value based on the confidence level and the number of effective degrees of freedom.
 No table look ups are